Sign in

 Key Efficient XML Features

-Document optimizations: Efficient XML includes advanced document optimizations that leverage knowledge of XML and patterns detected in a document to reduce file size.
-Efficient XML’s document optimizations are configurable and allow users to balance speed, compactness, resource utilization and streaming characteristics to meet application objectives.
-Document optimizations can be used independently or combined with schema optimizations.
+Advanced XML Compression: Efficient XML includes advanced XML compression that leverages knowledge of XML and patterns detected in a document to reduce message size.
+Our advanced XML compression is configurable and allow users to balance speed, compactness, resource utilization and streaming characteristics to meet application objectives.
+XML compression can be used independently or combined with schema optimizations.

 Widely used, standard APIs: Efficient XML can be used as a stand-alone compression utility or integrated directly into host applications.
-Host applications can read and write Efficient XML streams directly to avoid the cost of translating to and from XML.
+Host applications can read and write EXI streams directly to avoid the cost of translating to and from XML.
 Efficient XML supports standard XML APIs to simplify and accelerate integration.
-For example, applications can generate Efficient XML streams directly from standard W3C DOM trees, SAX event streams, StAX event streams or XML character streams.
-Likewise, applications can parse Efficient XML streams directly into standard W3C DOM trees, SAX event streams, StAX event streams or XML character streams.
+For example, applications can generate and consume EXI streams directly to and from standard W3C DOM trees, SAX event streams, StAX event streams or XML character streams.

-Parsing Optimizations: Applications can parse and serialize Efficient XML faster than XML.
+Parsing Optimizations: Efficient XML incorporates the world's fastest EXI processors and can parse and serialize EXI much faster than plain old XML processors.
 Incorporating Efficient XML into an existing application will automatically accelerate the application.
 And because Efficient XML supports standard XML APIs, this acceleration can usually be achieved with little to no changes to the application code.

 Fidelity optimizations: Efficient XML allows applications to preserve or discard white space, comments and other XML artifacts that may not be needed by an application.
 Discarding these items will improve compactness while maintaining the logical structure and content of the XML document.

-Query results and document fragments: In addition to representing XML documents, Efficient XML can efficiently represent any list of elements extracted from an XML document.
-This enables applications to efficiently send portions of an XML document when sending the whole document is not practical or possible.
-For example, Efficient XML can represent a query result, document fragment or a set of recent changes to a document.
+Query results and document fragments: In addition to optimizing individual XML messages, Efficient XML can optimize any list of elements extracted from an XML message.
+This enables applications to efficiently send portions of an XML message when the message is so large that sending the whole thing is not practical or possible.
+For example, Efficient XML can optimize a query result, document fragment or a set of recent changes to a document.
 If schema optimizations are enabled, Efficient XML will deduce a schema to efficiently represent the extracted information.

 Extensible encoding rules: The set of Efficient XML encoding rules can be customized, extended or replaced by third parties to meet application specific objectives.
-As such, Efficient XML can be customized to process existing binary formats, such as VMF or TADIL, using standard schemas and custom encoding rules.
-This is useful for extending the reach of XML to existing systems when modifying those systems is too expensive or time consuming.
+As such, Efficient XML can be customized to more efficiently handle custom data types using standard schemas and custom encoding rules.

 Small, mobile and embedded systems: Efficient XML is optimized for devices with extremely limited resources, including mass market mobile handsets.
 It can be deployed on a wide range of diverse platforms with limited memory, storage, processing power and battery life.